Top of the page

 Gas diffusion tests measure the amount of oxygen and other gases that move through the lungs' air sacs (alveoli) per minute.
 These tests let you know how well gases are being absorbed into your blood from your lungs.
 Gas diffusion tests include:

-Body plethysmography may be used to measure:
+Lung volume testing (also called Body plethysmography) may be used to measure:

 During the test, you inhale increasing amounts of a substance through a nebulizer.
 This is a device that uses a face mask or a mouthpiece to deliver the substance in a fine mist (aerosol).
 Spirometry readings are taken to look at lung function before, during, and after you inhale the substance.